 Dedication to Guest Service

 Snow Valley is dedicated to complete Guest satisfaction.
 We’ve been in the recreation business for over 80 years and want your Snow Valley Experience to the best it can be.
 We've been working hard to create an exceptional Guest Experience by installing Southern California's first and only high speed 6 seat detachable lift, The Snow Valley Express.
-In fact in the past 2 seasons we've invested over $8 million into the mountain.
+In fact in the past few seasons we've invested nearly $9 million into the mountain.

 Learn about the History of Snow Valley – from when it was started in 1924 up to what has been done in recent years.
 Take a stroll down Snow Valley’s memory lane-- we hope it gives you some insight on how we began and where we are today.